 Q. What is the role of HL7 in the exchange of health information?

-HL7 (Health Level Seven International) is a set of standards used to facilitate electronic health information exchange.
+HL7 (Health Level Seven International) is a set of standards to facilitate electronic health information exchange.
 It establishes protocols for how data is formatted and transmitted, ensuring that different healthcare systems and applications can communicate with each other seamlessly.
 HL7 enables interoperability across healthcare organizations by ensuring that data is structured consistently.

 Q. What is the directed exchange model of health information?